India–Mongolia relations: Modern times

-India established formal diplomatic relations with Mongolia on December 24, 1955, thereby becoming the first country outside the Soviet bloc to establish diplomatic relations with the country.
+India established formal diplomatic relations with Mongolia on 24 December 1955, thereby becoming the first country outside the Soviet bloc to establish diplomatic relations with the country.
 Since then, there have been numerous diplomatic visits and interactions between the two countries.
-India sponsored Mongolia's candidacy for membership of the United Nations in 1961 despite opposition from Taiwan and China and in 1973, Mongolia reciprocated to the Indian gesture by becoming the second country after Bhutan to recognise Bangladesh as an independent country following the liberation of Bangladesh by Indian troops.
+India sponsored Mongolia's candidacy for membership of the United Nations in 1961 despite opposition from Taiwan (Represented China at the UN before 1971) and in 1973, Mongolia reciprocated to the Indian gesture by becoming the second country after Bhutan to recognise Bangladesh as an independent country following the liberation of Bangladesh by Indian troops.

 Joint Declaration of 1973

 An Indo-Mongolian joint declaration was signed in February 1973 during the Indian visit of the Mongolian Prime Minister Yumjaagiin Tsedenbal.

 Treaty of Friendly Relations and Cooperation (1994)

 A treaty of friendly relations and cooperation was signed in February 1994 during the visit of the then Mongolian president Punsalmaagiin Ochirbat, to India.

 As per the provisions of the treaty, India and Mongolia resolved to develop cooperation in trade and economy, science, health, agriculture, culture, education, communication and tourism.
 They also resolved to work closely to ensure security and curbing international crimes and terrorism.